 He headed for Giles' house to warn the Scoobies that the commandos were out in force, and if possible to convince one of them (preferably Sam, if she was around) to get the bullet out of his shoulder.

 "Riley, look.
 I know how it feels to lose someone you're close to.
 Believe me, I've been there.
 But you have to know that it wasn't Willow that did it.
 You know that, really, don't you?
 You just need someone to blame.
 I understand that, I really do.
 But Willow's the wrong person for that.
 You need to find out who the real

 culprit is.
 So just put the gun down an we will talk about it rationally, okay?" said Daniel, still vainly trying to get Riley away from Willow.

 Spike, besides looking slightly paler than usual (which one might think was impossible) didn't seem worried about his own condition.
 Probably because he knew that being shot wouldn't kill him.
 He just looked at Willow and said "Are you all right, Red?" and Willow nodded, rather shakily.
-Spike then looked at the man who he had pulled through a window (which had given him an unbelievable headache) and said, in some surprise, "Blimey, its Soldier boy."
+Spike then looked at the man who he had pulled through a window (which had given him an unbelievable headache, thanks to the chip) and said, in some surprise, "Blimey, its Soldier Boy."